Joan Dingley

 Joan Marjorie Dingley OBE (14 May 1916 – 1 January 2008) was one of the pioneer women of New Zealand science.
 She worked for the DSIR Plant Diseases Division from 1941 to 1976, becoming the head of mycology.
 She was a major research scientist in New Zealand for both laboratory and field-based plant pathology, and for taxonomic mycology.

+Early life

+Dingley was born in Parnell, Auckland on the 14 May 1916 to Harriet Griffiths and Captain Thomas Dingley.
+She was the second-youngest child in the family, who re-located to the Auckland suburb of Remuera in the early 1920s, where Dingley would live for the rest of her life.
+Her father died in 1925, when she was nine.

+Dingley's mother was an enthusiastic gardener and encouraged her daughter's interest in plants.
+This interest was also encouraged by Dingley's schools, including the Ladies' College of Remuera and Auckland Diocesan School for Girls.

+She studied science at Auckland University College, majoring in zoology and biology.
+She graduated in 1941 with an MSc.

 Life and career

 Her research interests lay with the taxonomy of ascomycetes, especially the Hypocreales.
 She rapidly became a world authority on these fungi.
 About 30 species of fungi have dingleyae as their species name, and the genus Dingleya was also named after her.

 She wrote a major, comprehensive list of New Zealand plant diseases, Records of plant diseases in New Zealand, published in 1969.

-Dingley developed the New Zealand Fungal Herbarium, building specimen numbers from 4,000 to 35,000 by the time she retired.
+Dingley aided in newfound knowledge on mycology by leading multiple projects such as finding toxins that caused eczema in sheep and cattle, studying international plant diseases, training law enforcement on identifying cannabis and opium plants, and developing the New Zealand Fungal Herbarium, building specimen numbers from 4,000 to 35,000 by the time she retired.

 Dingley also had a love for horticulture and gardening.
 She was a prime mover in the establishment of the Auckland Regional Botanic Gardens, and became an honorary life member of the ‘Friends’ of the gardens.